IridescentOwl/SubSynapse/README.md

 This is the App for subsynapse.
-This was created using Google AI studio and has glassmorphism UI.
+This was NOT created using Google AI studio and has glassmorphism UI.
 This is currently only the frontend